dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 The truth about belief in doxastic games?
 It does not hold a candle to truth.
 Light *is* truth and *light reveals all*.
 Light does not need strategy or tactics.
-Light walks in the truth, the truth walks in the light.
-Whether the truth walks in the shadow of the valley of death, it does not matter: *TRUTH* is its eternal guardian.
-Its actions are motivated by truth.
+Light walks in the truth; the truth walks in the light.
+Whether one who exemplifies truth walks in the shadow of the valley of death, threats do not matter: *TRUTH* is your eternal guardian.
+Threats will be rendered moot; swords raised against you will hesitate and become uncertain.
+Your enemies will question themselves.
+All you have to do is be capable of walking in the light and magickally, your threats will be rendered moot.
+When you leverage the truth as your shield, you truly leverage your own innocence.
+If there is a single crack, your enemies will relish in your destruction.
+You walk a fine line, but if you manage it, your threats will cancel out if they manifest at all.
+To do so is often to give up greatness and only the truly great can wield power with truth in the light.
+To do so requires faith in the truth as a shield, faith in the process and understanding that is difficult to come by *without religion*.
 If you cannot connect the dots between Psalm 23 and the power of truth as a guardian, then you need to go to school.
+To devalue religion as ancient pre-modern, non-scientific hocus pocus is the pinnacle of ignorance.

 <a name="fabrication-is-the-cias-specialty" />